amardhaliwal9/amardhaliwal9/README.md

 - 👋 Hi, I’m @amardhaliwal9
-- 👀 I’m interested in Machine Learning and Blockchain programming
+- 👀 I’m interested in learning about the polkadot ecosystem, in particular Substrate and Ink!
-- 🌱 I’m currently learning python and solidity.
-I plan on learning Rust, Substrate, Javascript and Tensorflow eventually
+- 🌱 I’m currently learning rust!
-- 💞️ I’m looking to collaborate on data analysis and blockchain projects
+- 💞️ I’m looking to collaborate on interesting projects within the polkadot ecosystem.
+Particlarly in the areas of Defi and Governance
 - 📫 reach me at amar.dhaliwal9@gmail.com

 <!---